 Among acute cases, the other main reported routes of transmission included nosocomial transmission and transmission among men who have sex with men.
-Reports of hepatitis C infections among HIV-positive men who have sex with men in several European countries since 2000 have resulted in many countries scaling up targeted prevention and control responses [7].
+Reports of hepatitis C infections among HIV-positive men who have sex with men in several European countries since 2000 have resulted in many countries scaling up targeted prevention and control responses [10].
 The proportion of reported cases of hepatitis C attributed to transmission among men who have sex with men has fluctuated in recent years.
-With the incompleteness of the reported data, it is difficult to draw any conclusions about the recent increase in the proportion of cases attributed to this route of transmission in most European countries, but is still a key route of transmission among newly diagnosed cases in a few countries, highlighting the importance of comprehensive infection control systems within healthcare.
+With the incompleteness of the reported data, it is difficult to draw any conclusions about the recent increase in the proportion of cases attributed to this route of transmission which reflects the fluctuation in numbers reported from the Netherlands over this period.
+Nosocomial transmission among newly diagnosed cases in a few countries, highlighting the importance of comprehensive infection control systems within healthcare.

-The World Health Assembly recently adopted the first global health sector strategy on viral hepatitis aimed at eliminating viral hepatitis as a public health threat [8].
+The World Health Assembly recently adopted the first global health sector strategy on viral hepatitis aimed at eliminating viral hepatitis as a public health threat [11].
 The concept of elimination for hepatitis C is based on reducing the incidence of chronic infections by 90% and the associated mortality by 65% by 2030.
 Achieving these targets will require a significant scaling-up of key interventions, including interventions aimed at prevention of the transmission among people who inject drugs, and increased testing with linkage to care and treatment.

-Public health conclusions
+Public health implications

 Hepatitis C is a public health concern across Europe with a high burden of infection and high levels of associated morbidity and mortality.
 The launch of a global strategy aimed at the elimination of viral hepatitis provides a much welcomed opportunity to increase efforts aimed at tackling this epidemic.
 To achieve the goal of elimination, it is essential that countries have access to robust epidemiological information to plan effective prevention and control programmes.
-The surveillance data do not provide a clear epidemiological picture and should be carefully examined alongside information no local screening practices and available seroprevalence data.
-Further improvements to the quality of hepatitis c surveillance data are important to increase data utility, and ECDC is working closely with Member States to improve local surveillance systems.
-ECDC is also developing alternative epidemiological methods, including the generation of prevalence estimates using standardised methodologies.
+The surveillance data do not provide a clear epidemiological picture and should be carefully examined alongside information on local screening practices and available seroprevalence data.
+Further improvements to the quality of hepatitis C surveillance data are important to increase data utility, and ECDC is working closely with Member States to improve local surveillance estimates using standardised methodologies.
 Despite the limitations of routine surveillance for hepatitis C, the data clearly indicate that a high proportion of the reported cases are attributed to injecting drug use, highlighting the importance of harm reduction measures.
 Ongoing nosocomial transmission and transmission among men who have sex with men in the region indicate that Member States should have targeted and comprehensive public health programmes tailored to the local epidemiology.